 A PR agency has a showroom.
 What do you think about this?

 “Years ago showrooms still had a good function, but that really disappeared.
 In addition, a showroom is simply an extra room that you have to heat and maintain for just a few visits a week and that is not really sustainable.

 Moreover, I would like to add that the W.Green Agency does not have the image of a PR agency.
 PR is really a last layer and with our agency we go much further and deeper.
 We really want to help build a sustainable model and thereby make sustainable choices for the brand.
 This goes from office level, business model to branding and communication level.
 Think of the printer that you choose, the energy supplier, etc. With us it is certainly not a last “PR” layer that we throw over it, no we want lasting impact. ”

 How do you combine work with a family?

 “It is sometimes tough.
 Motherhood and W.Green Agency are both a full-time job and finding a kind of balance without sacrificing anyone is a challenge.
-Eloah, of course, always comes in number 1, but clients also should be given the attention they deserve.
+Eloah, of course, is always number 1, but clients also should be given the attention they deserve.
 In addition, I am very critical, both in work and daily life.
-That is sometimes difficult for others but also for myself.
+That is sometimes difficult for both other and myself.”